Methodology

 - Success over time: each weekly run produces one data point — the mean success probability across the 10 sampled circuits, with ±1σ band

-- Consistency over time: within-run standard deviation per week — an upward trend indicates growing variability
+- Consistency over time: within-run standard deviation per week — a downward trend indicates growing variability

 - Distribution by circuit depth: box plots (median, IQR, outliers) show how fidelity degrades with circuit complexity